Monounsaturated Fats The Best Sources

 You probably know that the designation of fats as “unsaturated” refers to the hydrogen capacity and whether a fat has reached its limit.
 In other words, saturated fats are literally “saturated” with hydrogen, while unsaturated fats have room for more.

 Saturated fats are easy to identify since they are solid at room temperature.
 They are very stable, more difficult to digest and may collect in our arteries, but they don’t get rancid as easily and add taste and satiety to our foods.
-Many health experts have linked a high consumption of saturated fats to an increased risk of heart disease and some cancers.
+Health experts are divided on whether high consumption of saturated fats leads to an increased risk of heart disease and some cancers.

 Two categories of unsaturated fats